 How the Reduce, Reuse, Recycle came to be the international system for waste management.
 The three R system is known in the scientific society as The Waste Hierarchy.
 Better known as Reduce, Reuse, Recycle.
 Which is basically a tool used in the evaluation of processes that protect the environment.
-Let's dive into what does Reduce, Reuse, and Recycle means and how to put it in motion.
+Let's dive into what Reduce, Reuse, and Recycle systems mean and how to put them in motion.

 So, the Reduce, Reuse, Recycle hierarchy establishes preferred program priorities based on sustainability.
 To be sustainable, our waste management needs to have an integral approach.

-It is essentially a tool used in the evaluation of processes that protects the environment along with resource and energy consumption from most favorable to least favorable actions.
-This is, from the best thing we can do to the least helpful action.
+It is essentially a tool used in evaluating processes that protect the environment along with resource and energy consumption from most favorable to least favorable actions.
+This is from the best thing we can do to the least helpful action.

 The order of preference for action to reduce and manage waste is presented diagrammatically in the form of a pyramid.
 And it captures the progression of a material or product through successive stages of waste management and represents the latter part of the life cycle for each product.